 - Letters of consideration for broadcast or expressions of interest for exhibition.

-Special Notes for Fiscal Agents
+Special Notes for Fiscal Sponsorships

-Rights: Fiscal agents need to negotiate their rights to use a media project before submitting an application to Ohio Humanities.
+Rights: Fiscal sponsors need to negotiate their rights to use a media project before submitting an application to Ohio Humanities.
 Those rights might include a non-exclusive right to use the media product for educational or promotional purposes, acquiring copies at wholesale cost, site-specific distribution such as sales in a museum shop, or arranging for local broadcast.
-Fiscal agents and producers need to remember that Ohio Humanities retains a non-exclusive license to use media projects for educational and promotional purposes.
+Fiscal sponsors and producers need to remember that Ohio Humanities retains a non-exclusive license to use media projects for educational and promotional purposes.